ttncat/ttncat-docker-compose/README.md

 This repository contains a docker-compose project based around [Mosquitto](https://mosquitto.org/), [Node-RED](https://nodered.org/), [InfluxDB](https://www.influxdata.com/) and [Grafana](https://grafana.com/).
 The goal is to have an easy-to-deploy test enviroment for our workshops, and thus, it is not meant for production environment.

+**I repeat: this project is not meant to be deployed in production environments**.

 [![license](https://img.shields.io/github/license/ttncat/ttncat-docker-compose.svg)](LICENSE)
 [![twitter](https://img.shields.io/twitter/follow/ttncat.svg?style=social)](https://twitter.com/intent/follow?screen_name=ttncat)